Tailless aircraft

 In aeronautics, a tailless aircraft is a fixed-wing aircraft with no other horizontal aerodynamic surface besides its main wing.
 It may still have a fuselage, vertical tail fin (vertical stabilizer), and/or vertical rudder.

 Theoretical advantages of the tailless configuration include low parasitic drag as on the Horten H.IV soaring glider and good stealth characteristics as on the Northrop B-2 Spirit bomber.
 Disadvantages include a potential sensitivity to trim.

 Tailless aircraft have been flown since the pioneer days; the first stable aeroplane to fly was the tailless Dunne D.5, in 1910.
-The most successful tailless configuration has been the tailless delta, especially for combat aircraft, though the Concorde airliner is also a delta configuration.
+The most successful tailless configuration has been the tailless delta, especially for combat aircraft, while the Concorde airliner is also a delta configuration.

 NASA has used the 'tailless' description for the novel X-36 research aircraft which has a canard foreplane but no vertical fin.

 Aircraft configuration

 A tailless aircraft has no other horizontal surface besides its main wing.
 The aerodynamic control and stabilisation functions in both pitch and roll are incorporated into the main wing.
 A tailless type may still have a conventional vertical tail fin (vertical stabilizer) and rudder.